Managed Subscriptions and Usage-Based Billing

 It is important to note that FastSpring does not keep track of the number of uses purchased, used, or remaining to the customers.
 FastSpring can notify you when a transaction has successfully occurred, via webhooks.
 Such notifications include what products or services were purchased.
 Beyond that, all other data would have to be tracked by you, along with things like customer access credentials and the actual service itself.
 FastSpring's managed subscriptions simply allow you to trigger new charges to the customer's payment account method on an as-needed basis.

 - To set up a managed subscription via the Dashboard, select the Products menu and the Subscriptions tab.

 - Enter the Subscription Name.
 The Product Path is filled in automatically.
 You can optionally click the language drop-down and enter the name in other languages.

 - Enter a Summary description of the subscription product.
 You can optionally click the language drop-down and enter the description in other languages.

 - Leave the Billing Cycle set to its default value; this will not apply once you have changed the Subscription Type to Managed, below.

 - Enter the price to be charged for each transaction.
 You can optionally enter the price in currencies other than your Store's base currency; just click ALL CURRENCIES.
-You will be able to optionally override the price entered here prior to each subscription charge by updating a given customer's subscription instance via the /subscriptions API endpoint, as needed.
+You can change the customer's subscription price later via the Activity menu in the Dashboard or the /subscriptions API endpoint, as needed.

 - Click CREATE.

 - On the list of subscriptions, click the card for the newly created subscription product.
-This opens the subscription product's details.
+The subscription product's details page opens.

 - Click anywhere in the Pricing field to open the Pricing popup window.